IamSAL/sk-salman-com-blog/src/content/blog/building-barcode-qr-scanners-web-barcode-detection-api-vs-libraries-sdks.md

 3. **My mistake**: Instead of snapping and cropping only the QR/barcode area of the camera feed, I served the whole 1920×1080 image to ZXing, so it had to struggle to figure out the exact part where the barcode resides.

 I was able to make it a bit faster by pre-processing the frame better and sacrificing accuracy.
 But false positive results were not acceptable for my project.

-**//TODO: add a gif/video showing how ZXing times out for my use case, can't detect rotated codes.**

-**//TODO: add a gif/video showing how ZXing was usable after cropping.**

 **When to choose ZXing-JS:**